Shield of the Trinity: Variations

-A symmetrical rounded form of the diagram with one vertex up and two down was apparently popularized in the modern period by the Audsleys' Handbook of Christian Symbolism; this rounded form also occurs with one vertex down and two up.
+A symmetrical rounded form of the diagram with one vertex up and two down was popularized in the modern period by the Audsleys' Handbook of Christian Symbolism.
+This rounded form also occurs with one vertex down and two up.
 The outer node captions can be reduced to simple initials ("P", "F", and "SS").
-On the coat of arms of Trinity Parish, Jersey shown below, all four node captions are reduced to single initials, and in some late medieval English church decorations (such as the bench end at Holy Trinity church, Blythburgh, Suffolk and the font at St John the Baptist church, Butley, Suffolk) the four connected circles are intended as a symbol of the Trinity even when all text is omitted.
+On the coat of arms of Trinity Parish, Jersey shown below, all four node captions are reduced to single initials.
+In some late medieval English church decorations (such as the bench end at Holy Trinity church, Blythburgh, Suffolk and the font at St John the Baptist church, Butley, Suffolk) the four connected circles are intended as a symbol of the Trinity even when all text is omitted.

-Obviously, many further slight artistic variations can occur in the relative sizes of nodes and links, their exact placement, in lettering styles, in further decorative elaboration, etc. Occasionally one or more of the outer nodes is drawn as a non-circular shape to fit within a space allotted.
+Many further slight artistic variations can occur in the relative sizes of nodes and links, their exact placement, in lettering styles, in further decorative elaboration, etc. Occasionally one or more of the outer nodes is drawn as a non-circular shape to fit within a space allotted.

-Also, the diagram can be color-coded in order to bring out the interrelationships between its elements more clearly; in the version included above, the positive or asserting parts of the diagram are shown in black, while the negative or denying parts of the diagram are in red.
-This is similar to the version of the Shield of the Trinity present in a 15th-century stained glass window in St. Peter and St. Paul church, Fressingfield, Suffolk, England (where only the positive or asserting parts of the diagram are shown—see link below).
+The diagram can be color-coded in order to bring out the interrelationships between its elements more clearly.
+In the version included above, the positive or asserting parts of the diagram are shown in black, while the negative or denying parts of the diagram are in red.
+This is similar to the version of the Shield of the Trinity present in a 15th-century stained glass window in St. Peter and St. Paul church, Fressingfield, Suffolk, England, where only the positive or asserting parts of the diagram are shown—see link below.

-Finally, a version of the diagram with translated English-language captions is shown in the illustration above.
-(For simplicity, the definite article could also be left out of the English translations of the outer node captions, as in the next illustration below.)
-In the Middle Ages, Latin was the liturgical language and main language of scholarship of Western Europe, so that Latin captions were then most often used (but at least one old rendition of the diagram in another language is attested in the c.
-1260 Anglo-Norman French allegorical illustration in the De Quincy Apocalypse).
+A version of the diagram with translated English-language captions is shown in the illustration above.
+For simplicity, the definite article could also be left out of the English translations of the outer node captions, as in the next illustration below.
+In the Middle Ages, Latin was the liturgical language and main language of scholarship of Western Europe, so that Latin captions were then most often used.
+At least one old rendition of the diagram in another language is attested in the c.
+1260 Anglo-Norman French allegorical illustration in the De Quincy Apocalypse.